 Community Foundations help guide volunteer efforts and financial support to where it will have the greatest impact in a specific community.
 They are designed to pool donations into a coordinated investment and grant-making facility, dedicated to the social improvement of a given place.
-Endowments of the Community Foundation limit distributions to the interest earned on the initial investment or donation.
+Endowments of the Community Foundation limit distributions to the income earned on the initial investment or donation.
 This initial investment (corpus) is not spent, allowing the endowment to last in perpetuity.
-Community foundations are a global phenomenon with 1700 in existence around the world.
+Community foundations are a global phenomenon with more than 2,000 in existence around the world.

 Within a decade, that idea had created a global movement.
 The first Community Foundation in Canada was established in Winnipeg in 1921.
-There are currently 191 active Community Foundations in Canada.
+There are currently more than 191 active Community Foundations in Canada.

 A description of Community Foundations, excerpted from Wikipedia:

 Community foundations are independent registered philanthropic institutions serving geographically defined territory, typically a city or administrative area (county, region and the like).
 The six main characteristics of the CFs are: